As millions of teams adjust to working remotely full time, many are searching for ways to stay productive without compromising work-life balance.

 5. Use Do Not Disturb mode

-Say you’re on a tight end-of-quarter deadline or heading into an important pitch meeting and you can’t afford to be distracted by anything.
+Say you’re on a tight end-of-quarter deadline or calling into an important pitch meeting and you can’t afford to be distracted by anything.
 There are very few substitutes for deep, uninterrupted focus time.
 In these situations, we recommend turning on Do Not Disturb.
 Most mainstream productivity tools now include Do Not Disturb as a standard feature, including Asana.
 If you’re using Asana’s Do Not Disturb, we recommend setting scheduled focus times (e.g. 20 minutes, 2 hours, or until tomorrow) so you can fully disconnect and concentrate on the work that matters most.
 When a team member tries to @-mention you or assign a task, they’ll see you’re on Do Not Disturb and not receiving notifications right now.
 If you start worrying that you’re missing something important you can always flip it off for a quick check-in, but try taking advantage of the peace and quiet while you have it.

 6. Follow a “less-is-more” approach on social media